hkarlstrom/openapi-validation-middleware/README.md

 ## License

-The OpenAPI Reader is licensed under the MIT license.
+The OpenAPI Validation Middleware is licensed under the MIT license.
 See [License File](LICENSE) for more information.